boluadunbarin/vpn/README.md

 <h2>High-Level Steps</h2>

 - Create a windows 10 virtual computer
-- Check the ip address of your main computer and that of the virtual computer
+- Check the IP address of your main computer and that of the virtual computer
 - Install Proton VPN and use it to connect to a server somewhere else on the planet
-- Check your ip address and several websites to notice the change in language and other details in the websites
+- Check your IP address and several websites to notice the change in language and other details in the websites

 <h2>Media(images)</h2>

 ![Screenshot 2024-02-02 110352](https://github.com/boluadunbarin/vpn/assets/157642328/c674a478-04cb-47b7-9088-91ef67770da7)    [1]

-Go to whatismyipaddress.com to see your public ip address
+Go to whatismyipaddress.com to see your public IP address

 ![Screenshot 2024-02-02 110639](https://github.com/boluadunbarin/vpn/assets/157642328/e9e5d95d-5133-4d21-adfd-d297ba2c7a17)